Bryan Armen Graham

 Honestly, maybe!
 The 31-year age gap between the fighters is thought to be the largest in the history of professional boxing, eclipsing the 24 years that separated Archie Moore, who was 49, and Mike DiBiase, who was 25, when they met as light heavyweights in 1963.
 While Tyson continues to trade on his Baddest Man on the Planet image, the reality is he’s a 58-year-old man with a history of health issues who lost 26lbs in May after an ulcer flare-up that left him throwing up blood and defecating tar, prompting the postponement of the fight from July to November.
 He’s admitted to sciatica outbreaks that have left him unable to talk and was photographed getting pushed in a wheelchair and using a walking stick at Miami International Airport two years ago.
 Several other states wouldn’t sanction this bout.

 Boxers don’t have an old-timers’ day for a reason.
-There’s a danger at hand any time a fighter climbs through the ropes into the prizering, the only venue in society, with the exception of war, where a person can be killed but not legally murdered.
+There’s a danger at hand any time a fighter climbs through the ropes into the prize ring, the only venue in society, with the exception of war, where a person can be killed but not legally murdered.
 Eddie Hearn, the Matchroom Sport chairman who promotes Taylor, told BBC Sport last month that he will be at ringside to support his champion but will leave immediately after because he doesn’t want to endorse a main event with a fighter of Tyson’s advanced age.

 “The reality is that 20 years ago when Mike Tyson retired from the sport he was shot, completely finished,” Hearn said.
 “If I was Jake Paul I’d just feel a little bit embarrassed to be honest with you. ...
 This is dangerous, irresponsible and, in my opinion, disrespectful to the sport of boxing.”

-Who else is fighting on the card?
+Who else is fighting?

 Hearn isn’t alone in calling it a circus.
 But with two world title fights on the TV undercard, there’s plenty of value on offer for viewers who aren’t keen on watching two men with more than 30 years between them exchange blows.
 The order of play is as follows: